hotosm/docs/docs/dev-practices.md

 - Any developer can review a PR, **as long as one dev reviews** prior to merge.
+- In addition to a sanity check, a review should ideally be a **technical** ideally suggesting feedback where code could be reused, best practices that should be used, etc.
-- Assign devs for review - frontend can review backend and vice versa.
+- **Assign** devs for review - frontend can review backend and vice versa.
-- Once review is complete and the PR is out of draft state, then any dev can merge.
+- Once review is complete and the PR is out of draft state, then **any dev can merge**.

+> Note that once a PR is merged, the merged should ensure that the
+> `testing:ready` label is applied to the relevant issue, if required.

+##### Linking Issues

+- Issues can be linked via either:
+  - `fixed #123` syntax to automatically close the issue on merge.
+  - `related #123` syntax to allow the Product Owner / Manager close the issue manually once they are satisfied the issue is resolved fully.
+- Generally the second approach is preferred

+#### Marking Issues As Solved

+- Once merged, code should be deployed automatically from the `dev` branch to the `dev` server.
+- This allows for the Project Owner / Manager to thoroughly test the changes and either close the issue, or add the `testing:fail` tag.
+- Once closed, this will be reflected on the milestone percentage, roadmap progress, and task board complete tasks.

+> Note the distinction here between the **technical code review** and the
+> the review of the solution from a **user perspective** via testing.

 ### Project Management